 Marcelo Behring is widely considered one of the most important Brazilian jiu jitsu figures in the 1980’s.
-A black belt under Rickson Gracie, Marcelo Behring was often praised by Rickson Gracie as his best student and was said to be, by the BJJ media, the number two BJJ fighter in the World (Rickson being the first in line) at that time.
-His charisma and prowess helped raise BJJ in Sao Paulo, Brazil, though his thirst for life led him to extreme highs and lows, the lowest being his drug addiction that led to his death in 1995.
+A black belt under Rickson Gracie, Marcelo Behring was often praised by Rickson Gracie as his best student and was said to be, by the sport’s media in Brazil, the number two fighter in the World (Rickson being #1) at that time.
+His charisma and prowess helped raise awareness to jiu jitsu in the state of Sao Paulo – Brazil, though his thirst for life led him to extreme highs and lows, the lowest being his drug addiction that led to his death in 1995.

 Marcelo Behring Jiu Jitsu

 - Multiple time Rio de Janeiro State Champion;

 Favourite Position: N/A